-H. Merchants achieve further success in challenging state nosurcharge laws after Expressions economic regulation that controls what is charged or paid for something," but instead "regulates speech that conveys price information, which is protected by the First Amendment."
+H. Merchants achieve further success in challenging state nosurcharge laws after Expressions

+Following Expressions, a California district court (England, J.) agreed with Judge Rakoff and struck down that state's no-surcharge law as unconstitutional.
+Italian Colors, 2015 WL 1405507.
+The court explained that the law "is not an economic regulation that controls what is charged or paid for something," but instead "regulates speech that conveys price information, which is protected by the First Amendment."
 Id. at 6.
-The court thus held that the law imposes a "content-based restriction" that must satisfy Central Hudson scrutiny.
+The court thus held that the law imposes a "contentbased restriction" that must satisfy Central Hudson scrutiny.
 Id. at 7.